umutcalikyilmaz/TxnSP/README.md

 sudo make install
 ```

-Mixed-integer programming solver module (MIPSolver) is not included in the standard installation.
-To install the TxnSP library with MIPSolver, first the SCIP Optimization Suite must be installed from the **[link](https://www.scipopt.org/download.php?fname=scipoptsuite-8.0.2.tgz)**.
-Then the following bash insructions must be executed in the TxnSP project's root folder.
+The `MIPSolver` module is not included in the standard installation.
+To install the TxnSP library with `MIPSolver`, the **[SCIP Optimization Suite](https://www.scipopt.org/download.php?fname=scipoptsuite-8.0.2.tgz)** must first be installed.
+Then, execute the following commands in the TxnSP project's root directory:

 ```bash